switchupcb/copygen/CONTRIBUTING.md

     return err
 }

-// The matcher is run on the parsed data (which are application models). if err = matcher.Match(gen); err != nil {
+// The matcher is run on the parsed data (to create the objects used during generation). if err = matcher.Match(gen); err != nil {
     return err
 }